coderofsalvation/blog.leondustar.nl/_posts/2011-01-11-live-like-a-phonker.md

 ---
 layout: post
-title: Live like a phonker
+title: live like a phonker
 ---

 <object height="81" width="100%">